 Medici: Masters of Florence (the TV Show)

 The first season of the show that is inspired by their life, which aired in 2016, takes place in 1429, the year Giovanni de’ Medici (Dustin Hoffman), head of the family, died.
-He was succeeded by his son Cosimo de Medici (Richard Madden) succeeds him as head of the family bank, the richest bank of Europe at that time, and fights to preserve his power in Florence.
+He was succeeded by his son Cosimo de Medici (Richard Madden) succeeds him as head of the family bank, the richest bank in Europe at that time, and fought to preserve his power in Florence.
 The second season (Medici: The Magnificent), takes place 20 years later recounting the story of Cosimo’s grandson Lorenzo de Medici (known as Lorenzo the Magnificent).
 A third and final season titled again Medici: The Magnificent completes the story of Lorenzo (Stuart Martin) as he fights to maintain his family’s hold over Florence.

 The show has become such a phenomenon that there are now customized tours that can take visitors to the filming locations of the show in Florence as well as the actual homes and palaces of the Medici that are still standing today.